nikhilspatil103/WishUpAssignment/README.md

 ## WishUp
 ### Overview
-- This project is about creating the primary REST service for a **Subscription as a Service** startup.
-My REST service will be used by companies that will define subscriptions plans to which the users of the platform can subscribe to.
+- This project is about creating the  service for a **Subscription** .Subscription service will be used by companies that will define subscriptions plans to which the users of the platform can subscribe to.

 - This assignment consists of 5 APIs :
   - 2 for User registration and fetch user details.
   - 3 for subscriptions - Purchase subscription , fetch by  (userName & date) and fetch by only userName .